-- Applications which are significant departures from the Development Plan and which are recommended for approval; - Applications submitted by members of Council staff (or close relatives, that is, spouse, partner, child(ren), parent(s) or sibling(s)) involved in the consideration of planning applications, including senior council staff; - Applications attracting objections from statutory consultees, where the officer's recommendation is to approve; - Applications which the Council considers should be referred to Committee for determination, a material planning reason eg a reason relating to planning policy, must be given for such a referral; - Applications which the Head of Planning considers that the proposal merits consideration by the Committee eg an application subject to an Enforcement Notice where the recommendation is to refuse permission; or - A legal agreement is required.
+- Applications which are significant departures from the Development Plan and which are recommended for approval; - Applications submitted by an employee of the Council (or close relatives, that is, spouse, partner, child(ren), parent(s) or sibling(s)) involved in the consideration of planning applications, including senior council staff; - Applications made by a close relative (that is, spouse, partner, child(ren), parent(s) or sibling(s)) of an elected member of the Council; - Applications attracting material objections from statutory consultees, where the officer's recommendation is to approve; - Applications which a member of the Planning Committee considers should be referred to Committee for determination following publication of the list of new planning applications or notification of a recommendation to refuse a planning application or approve a planning application where there is an objection.
+A referral must be made in writing within 3 weeks from the notification of new planning applications or within one week from the notification to refuse planning permission or approve permission where there is an objection.
+A material planning reason eg a reason relating to planning policy, must be given for such a referral; - Applications which the Head of Planning considers that the proposal merits consideration by the Committee eg an application subject to an Enforcement Notice where the recommendation is to refuse permission; - A legal agreement is required; or - Applications for mineral exploration which will be determined by the Council.

-Part C - Delegation of Planning Consents, Certificates, Tree preservation Orders, other determinations and Enforcement
+Part C - Delegation of Enforcement